skills / operating-cadence

 article README.md

 Build a 3-layer operating cadence (daily execution, weekly optimization, monthly strategy) that scales without burnout.
-Interactive planning skill that audits current operations and designs a structured rhythm with AI integration — based on Jeremy Haynes' operating cadence framework.
+Audits current operations and designs a structured rhythm with AI integration.

 settings SKILL.md Click to expand expand_more